alfnielsen/redux-saga-area/README.md

 Using `reducer` will creates a normal redux reduce, and you need to ensure immutable state your self.

-You can still use `reducer` for the rare cases, where optimized reducer's is needed.
+You can still use `reducer` for the rare cases, where optimized reducer's are needed.

 ## Debug your producer